Kathryn Steakley

 Professional Biography

-I am a civil servant scientist and part of the Mars Climate Modeling Center (MCMC) at NASA Ames.
+I am a civil servant scientist and member of the Mars Climate Modeling Center (MCMC) at NASA Ames.
 My research interests include the early Martian climate, the influences of water clouds, CO2 clouds, and dust in Mars’ atmosphere past and present, and habitability of planetary atmospheres.
-Before becoming a civil servant in 2022, I worked as a scientist with the Bay Area Environmental Research Institute.
-I first joined the MCMC at NASA Ames in the fall of 2018 as a postdoctoral fellow studying the potential climate effects of asteroid impacts on early Mars that may have delivered reducing greenhouse gases.
-I earned my PhD from New Mexico State University in the summer of 2018 where my dissertation research focused on the potential for impacts on early Mars to induce water cloud greenhouse warming.
-In addition to my early Mars climate research, I began my PhD investigating pressure signatures of dust devils at the Curiosity landing site on Mars, and worked with a team to develop a fly-by mission concept to the ringed Centaur Chariklo as a participant in the 2017 Planetary Science Summer Seminar.
+Before becoming a civil servant in 2022, I worked with the MCMC at Ames as a scientist with the Bay Area Environmental Research Institute.
+I joined the MCMC at NASA Ames in 2018 as a postdoctoral fellow studying the potential climate effects of asteroid impacts on early Mars that may have delivered reducing greenhouse gases.
+I earned my PhD from New Mexico State University in 2018 where my research focused on the potential for impacts on early Mars to induce water cloud greenhouse warming, as well as investigating pressure signatures of dust devils in Gale Crater.

 Education

 B.S.
-Double major in Physics, Astronomy, University of Washington, 2012
+Double Major in Physics and Astronomy, University of Washington – 2012

 Research Interests